asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

 Call pickup occurs entirely before a bridge is formed, therefore it does not belong in a suite of bridge tests.

-!!! note Note
+/// note
 This may actually change, if channels are placed into a new bridge technology that performs early media playback ("Early Bridge").
 This would be advantageous as the channel picking up the call would simply join the bridge with the channel in early media, and the bridge technology would swap from the Early Bridge technology to a compatible Two-Party bridge technology.

 If that occurs, this test plan will be updated.

-[//]: # (end-note)
+///

-!!! note Note #2
+/// note | Note #2
 Most likely, call pickup will not have an early bridge

-[//]: # (end-note)
+///

 ### Invoking bridges from multiple applications